PradipDesigner/Weather_app/README.md

     * City and country name

 * Dynamic Time Update: The app adjusts and displays the local time of the searched city based on the timezone data from the OpenWeatherMap API.
-* Default Location Handling: The app automatically detects the user’s location using the browser’s geolocation feature and shows the weather for that location by default.
-If location access is denied, the app defaults to showing the weather for London.
-* Clock Component: The app includes a clock that updates in real time, displaying the local time of the selected city.

 # Technologies and tools